ming-suhi/djs-commando/README.md

 ## D. Creating a Command

 1. Create a file inside the commands folder.
-File name must be the same as command name.

 2. Require `Command`.
     ```js